 With the rollout of NBN finally reaching most areas around Ninderry, I’ve been getting a lot of questions about what is involved with switching to the NBN once it becomes available.
-NBN infrastructure will mean that we will not long be forced to use Telstra’s outdated ADSL infrastructure, and we will have the ability to access cheaper, faster, and (hopefully) more reliable communications systems, assuming things are done properly.
+NBN infrastructure will mean that we will no longer be forced to use Telstra’s outdated ADSL infrastructure, and we will have the ability to access cheaper, faster, and (hopefully) more reliable communications systems, assuming things are done properly.
 Depending on your current setup, changing over should be relatively straightforward for most, but some more advanced networks may require more care and attention.

 Before you start hunting down an NBN plan, you should decide how much data you need and what sort of speed you would like.
 To determine your data usage needs, look at your previous bills and see how much data you are using per month on average, and add another 30% headroom.
 There is no point paying extra for an unlimited plan if you are only using around 100GB of data per month on average.